heremaps/xyz-documentation/docs/xyz_pro.md

 `associate` merges feature properties from one XYZ space into features in a second space based on feature ID matches.
 This allows you to import statistical data and merge it with pre-existing polygons on the fly.

 This is currently available in the CLI and API.
-More details are available in the [CLI documentation](../docs/cli/cli.md#virtual-spaces)
+More details see the [CLI documentation](../docs/cli/cli.md#virtual-spaces)

+## Spatial Search

+Search for features in an XYZ space that fall within a radius, or a polygon, or along a line.
+You can specify a point and a radius, a feature in another XYZ space, or a feature in a GeoJSON file.

+This is cuurently available in the CLI and API.
+For more details, see the [CLI documentation](../docs/cli/cli.md#spatial-search) or (Swagger)[https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeaturesBySpatial].

+## GIS Functions

+Use the CLI to calculate the area of a polygon or length of line and save it as a new property.
+Generate centroids of polygons.
+Create Voronoi polygons or Delaunay trianges from sets of points.
+For more details, see the [CLI documentation](../docs/cli/cli.md#gis-functions)

 ## Hexbins